K1DBO/slice-master-6000/README.md

 fixed.
 When either option is selected and CW Skimmer is clicked within 500hz of the slice frequency, the XIT or RIT offset will be adjusted.
 Click outside of this range to reset XIT/RIT to zero.

+Similar launch features are available for GRITTY as well.
+XIT/RIT support is available.

 ## Sync